MetaphyKing/MetaphyKing/README.md

 ---

-## 🔐 Innovation: Base-Prime Encryption
+## 🔐 Innovation: Base-Prime Cryptographic System

 Inventor of **Base-Prime**, a revolutionary ternary coding and encryption method operating on **2/3/5 logic**.